Published on

 Step 6.
 It is easy to switch to "panorama" mode by dragging and dropping the human icon on the globe image.
 You can track your location and watch your home from the satellite.

 Step 7.
-Under "Map Style," choose from Clean, Exploration, Everything, or Custom mode.
+Under "Map Style," choose from Clean, Exploration, Everything, or Custom mode for the best satellite view of your house.

 Step 8.
 Adjust cloud animation, grid, 3D representation of buildings, and use "ruler" mode to determine distances between objects.

 Step 9.
-In "ruler" mode you can determine the distance between objects.
+In "ruler" mode you can determine the distance between objects on your property.

 Step 10.
 Switch to 2D display mode and return to satellite view by pressing the Exit button.